 Should I be talking about Chia Pets?
 Sure.
 With Labor Day falling in fewer than four weeks, the Christmas shopping season is just around the corner.
 And what gift says “Happy Festivus” more than a Chia Pet?
 There are Chia pigs, Chia cats, Chia aliens, Chia emojis, Chia Care Bears®, even a Chia Donald J. Trump.
 Of course, there’s also a Chia Joe Biden, but Chia Trump claims his hair is much thicker and greener, and anyway, he’s more popular with shoppers.

 Alas, the CHIA we’re discussing here isn’t a ceramic figurine smeared with seeds.
 Instead, it’s the Connecticut Home Improvement Act.
-And the “jerk” is not our President, of course, but rather a slick lawyer who tried to use it to cheat a local tree trimmer.
+And the “jerk” is not a former President, of course, but rather a slick lawyer who tried to use it to cheat a local tree trimmer.
 I’ve told you about this case before, but this sad little cautionary tale bears repeating.

 The takeaway here for the aspiring arborist should be entitled “make sure all your oral contracts are in writing.”
 That rule goes double when you’re messing with a homeowner who happens to be a slick lawyer.
 Don made a deal with Ronnie “The Mouthpiece” LoRicco to cut the lawyer’s grass.
 The contract was verbal.
 After all, it’s a lawn, for heaven’s sake.
 Who needs a lot of printed mumbo-jumbo for a lousy lawn?